01 of 14

 11 of 14

-Boasting an impressive 2,800 year history, Maltese are believed to be another one of the oldest dog breeds.
-Over the course of those 2,800 years, Maltese have become fan favorites of royalty around the globe.
+Boasting an impressive 2,800-year history, Malteses are believed to be another one of the oldest dog breeds.
+Over the course of those 2,800 years, Malteses have become fan favorites of royalty around the globe.
 Not only were they cherished by ancient Greek, Roman, and Egyptian royalty, but Queen Elizabeth I and Mary Queen of Scots adored them, too.
-These days, Maltese are super popular among Hollywood's royalty.Continue to 12 of 14 below.
+These days, Maltese pups are super popular among Hollywood's royalty.Continue to 12 of 14 below.

 12 of 14